"Everything we hear is an opinion, not a fact. Everything we see is a perspective, not the truth."

 Signs of the Dummy shadow:

-- You can't distinguish reliable information.
+- Unable to distinguish reliable information

-- You dismiss all truth as subjective.
+- Dismissing all truth as subjective

-- You're swayed by whoever spoke last.
+- Swayed by whoever spoke last

-- You confuse feelings with facts.
+- Confusing feelings with facts

 The Dummy calls it humility.
 Underneath lies fear of being wrong or taking responsibility.